leandrokanis/christian-system/preface.md

 Next to our personal salvation, two objects constituted the _summum bonum_, the supreme good, worthy of the sacrifice of all temporalities.
-The first was the union, peace, purity, and harmonious co-operation of Christians —guided by an understanding enlightened by the Holy Scriptures; the other, the
+The first was the union, peace, purity, and harmonious co-operation of Christians — guided by an understanding enlightened by the Holy Scriptures; the other, the